-The creation of a new South East Asia precinct is the most ambitious development in our 96-year-old …
+Our new South East Asia Jungle Track, the most ambitious project in our 96-year history, is all …

 We have entered an exciting time – a time where a demand for gender equality has begun to gain real momentum, and is becoming a powerful and undeniable expectation globally.
 This International Women’s Day the theme ‘A Balance for Better’ homes in on a gender balanced workplace, and how essential this is for businesses, economies and communities to thrive, so today – and on her 60th birthday none-the-less – we want to introduce you to one of Auckland Zoo’s leading ladies, Head of Facility Services – Monica Lake.

 A self-professed conversationalist from California, with an affinity for being outdoors, and a complete aversion to screen-time outside of the workplace, Monica believes that as long as she’s doing something she’s interested in and is contributing to the lives of others, she is glad to be going in to work every day.